 A nationally normed multiple-choice achievement test is administered to eighth and ninth grade students as part of the Science and Technology Admissions Program.
-Each test consists of two timed subtests: reading comprehension and mathematics problem solving.
-The total test takes approximately two hours to complete.
 Three Science and Technology centers service Prince George's County schools: Oxon Hill High School, Eleanor Roosevelt High School, and Charles Herbert Flowers High School.
 Students accepted for admission will attend one of the three Science and Technology Centers based upon their legal home residence in Prince George's County.

 Click here to identify the Science and Technology Center for a particular address.

 Spring testing is ONLY reserved for those students who enrolled in PGCPS after Nov.
-1, 2013 or students who were registered to test in Dec.
-2013 but due to documented extenuating circumstances failed to test.
+1, 2016 or students who were registered to test in Dec.
+2016 but due to documented, extenuating circumstances failed to test.
 Those circumstances will be reviewed on a case-by-case basis.

 Applications are available and submitted by the guidance office of public middle and high schools.
-Non-public applications are available online and are due by Friday, November 8, 2013.
-For questions, please call the Department of Testing (301)702-3860 ext 233.
-Applications for students enrolled in Prince Georges County Public schools are due to the Department of Testing on Friday, November 1, 2013.
+Non-public applications are available online and are due by Friday, November 11, 2016.
+For questions, please call the Department of Testing (301)702-3860.
+Applications for students enrolled in Prince Georges County Public schools are due to the Department of Testing by Friday, November 4, 2016.